KartikPatekar/BloggingWebsite/content/post/Automation_Task.md

 ## Introduction

-As artificial intelligence and robotics accelerate technological change, a critical question emerges: What does automation mean for workers and wage inequality?
-This post explores this question through the lens of modern economic theory, drawing on groundbreaking research by Daron Acemoglu and Pascual Restrepo [[References]].
+As artificial intelligence and automation drive rapid technological change, a central question arises: How will these forces affect workers’ employment, wages, and economic inequality?
+In this post, I summarize the recent research on this topic by Professors Daron Acemoglu, Pascal Restrepo, and their co-authors [[1,2,3,4]].

-While automation has historically led to job creation and rising living standards, recent developments raise concerns about whether this pattern will persist.
-Using a **task-based framework**, we can decompose automation's effects into distinct channels: some harmful to workers (displacement), others beneficial (productivity and task creation).
-Understanding these mechanisms is essential as we attempt to figure out how the AI revolution will reshape the labor market.
+Historically, automation has contributed to job creation and improvements in living standards.
+However, recent trends have triggered growing concerns about whether this beneficial pattern will continue.
+By employing a task-based framework, we can better understand automation’s impact by breaking it down into distinct channels—some detrimental to workers (such as job displacement), and others beneficial (including increased productivity and the creation of new tasks).
+Grasping these mechanisms is vital for evaluating how the AI revolution might reshape the labor market.

-This post synthesizes insights from the chapter **Artificial Intelligence, Automation, and Work** by *Daron Acemoglu and Pascual Restrepo* from *The Economics of Artificial Intelligence* handbook, providing both intuitive explanations and formal mathematical models to illuminate how different types of technological progress shape labor market outcomes.
+To analyze these effects, I will present an intuitive explanation of these key economic models and then formalize them, highlighting how different kinds of technological progress can influence labor market outcomes.

 ## Channels of Automation's Impact on Labor Demand